 True chocolate brownie bliss. ♡

 You’ll start with equal amounts of white whole wheat flour (like this!) and unsweetened cocoa powder (this one is my favorite!).
-Because you’re adding just as much cocoa powder as flour, your healthy fudgy nut brownies will already taste supremely chocolaty without Dutched or special dark cocoa powder!
+Because you’re adding just as much cocoa powder as flour, your healthy nut brownies will already taste supremely chocolaty without Dutched or special dark cocoa powder!
 In fact… I actually recommend against using those.
 Their flavor is much more muted in this recipe, so your brownies won’t taste as rich and chocolaty compared to using plain ol’ unsweetened cocoa powder.

 Greek yogurt!
 If you’ve looked through some of my other recipes before, then you know just how much I love baking with Greek yogurt.
-It adds the same moisture to your brownie batter as extra butter or oil but for a fraction of the calories, and it gives your brownies a protein boost, too!
+It adds the same moisture to your brownie batter as extra butter or oil but for a fraction of the calories, and it gives your dark chocolate brownies a protein boost, too!

-You’ll skip the refined granulated sugar and sweeten your healthy fudgy dark chocolate nut brownies with coconut sugar (like this!) instead.
+You’ll skip the refined granulated sugar and sweeten your fudgy dark chocolate brownies with coconut sugar (like this!) instead.
 Coconut sugar is exactly what it sounds like: an unrefined sweetener that comes from coconuts!
 However, it doesn’t actually taste like coconuts.
 It has a rich caramel-like flavor, similar to brown sugar!

 Time to mix in the nuts!
 I opted for finely diced pecans because many of my family members are allergic to walnuts.
 Both work equally well!
 I use these diced pecans (also called “pecan chips”) as a quick and easy shortcut.
 It’s so handy to keep that bag in my pantry!

 One last tip for you!
-When you bake these healthy fudgy dark chocolate nut brownies, you’ll actually want to pull the pan out of the oven when the sides look done but the center still looks glossy and underdone.
+When you bake these healthy dark chocolate brownies, you’ll actually want to pull the pan out of the oven when the sides look done but the center still looks glossy and underdone.

 - ¾ cup (90g) white whole wheat flour or gluten-free* flour (measured like this)